 Lawyers play a critical role in designing, implementing, and advancing models by which economic and social activity are conducted globally.
 The Grunin Center administers the award of an annual Grunin Prize for Law and Social Entrepreneurship to recognize lawyers’ participation in the ways in which business is increasingly advancing the goals of sustainability and human development.

 Why apply for the Grunin Prize?
 Grunin Prize finalists receive recognition from a global community of lawyers, academics, policymakers, and other impact professionals.
 Finalists are invited to participate in the annual IILWG/Grunin Center conference to showcase their projects in front of over 400 conference attendees.
 Past finalists and winners have also received media exposure.
+Check out the testimonials of prior Grunin Prize winners and finalists to learn more about what the Grunin Prize recognition has meant for them.

 The Grunin Prize is open to individual lawyers or legal teams from across the globe.
 Practitioners, legal educators, policymakers, in-house counsel, and other legal teams that develop an innovative social enterprise or impact investment solution using existing law, legal education, or new legal structures are eligible to apply.